 Destination wedding and coronavirus.
-This is the most popular theme of the 2020 season (with great reflections on 2021 one).
+This is the most popular theme of the 2020 season (with great reflections on the 2021 one).

-Couples are reading so many articles, posts, and see Instagram stories, looking for an answer to their main question “To keep, postpone, or cancel our date?“
+Couples are reading so many articles, and posts, and see Instagram stories, looking for an answer to their main question “To keep, postpone, or cancel our date?“

-In the previous article, dedicated to managing unexpected events weddings, I dedicated the last paragraph to talk about the current situation but since then (only 3 weeks ago) many things have changed, not only in general but also for my couples.
+In the previous article, dedicated to managing unexpected events weddings, I dedicated the last paragraph to talking about the current situation but since then (only 3 weeks ago) many things have changed, not only in general but also for my couples.

 Destination wedding in Italy and coronavirus: my vision